Governance

 There are eight elective positions on the IACP Executive Board.
 These are:

 Elections are held each year at the IACP Annual Conference.
-The conduct of IACP elections is governed by the IACP Constitution and Rules and overseen by the IACP Elections Commission.
+The conduct of IACP elections is governed by Rule 15 of the IACP Rule and Policy Manual and overseen by the IACP Elections Commission.

 Candidate Eligibility Requirements